đș - Click here for our Example Content Library

 Message: Garrity was an election denier and posed a threat to the voting rights of Pennsylvanians.

-Message: Garrity would allow Trump to overreach his authority and send the National Guard against Pennsylvanians.
+Message: Garrity would allow Trump to overreach his authority and send federal forces against Pennsylvanians.